adamjhc/stream-vertex-cover/weekly_log.md

 ## Semester 2 - Week 03 - 27/01

+Slowly iterating on the runtime analysis of the non-streaming algorithms.
+Think I'm at a point now that I should be able to pull the trigger once the streaming algorithms have been implemented and random graphs have been set up.
+Looking more into pandas for data analysis and seems like I can just about get what I want out of it even if it is fiddly.
+Implemented streaming branch algorithm again as I had already done that previously so only required finding it and making tweaks to it from what I've learnt through this process.
+Finally learnt what `m` is as well.
+Only found a wordy outline of how the kernel streaming algorithm is implemented so haven't got round to that yet.

+Met with Rajesh and talked a lot more on time complexity and how the point of all this isn't to make it efficient since it's an NP-Hard problem and so, by definition, can't be.
+It's so that this problem can even be tackled at large scales.
+The memory capacity needed for some of these real world graphs just isn't possible and so this is the only way to tackle it.

+Spent the weekend researching and designing the streaming pipeline.
+About 90% sure I'm going with MongoDB (or some NoSQL DB) into Apache Kafka into Apache Spark.
+MongoDB is obviously on a server, Kafka seems to run in some kind of cluster and then Spark will be run locally from the looks of things.

 ## Semester 2 - Week 04 - 03/02

 ## Semester 2 - Week 05 - 10/02